cswank/mcli/README.md

-# music
+# mcli

-A music  player
+A music player.